nichtich/spieluhr/README.md

 [according to Wikipedia](http://en.wikipedia.org/wiki/Punched_tape).
 I don't think so!
-I bought the music box at a <http://www.spieluhr.de> and choosed [the cheapest version](http://www.spieluhr.de/Artikel/varAussehen.asp?ArtikelNr=4905) for 23.44€, so it is quite limited --- but still it provides a lot.
+I bought the music box at a <http://www.spieluhr.de> and choosed [the cheapest version](http://www.spieluhr.de/Artikel/varAussehen.asp?ArtikelNr=4905) for 23.44€ (actually you can also [get if for 20€](www.mondschnuppe.de/shop/article_Mu037/"Das-Wolferl".html)), so it is quite limited --- but still it provides a lot.
 You get:

 * A 15 bit parallel central processing unit
 * A nice wooden box with one input and one output interface